Mastani

-Mastani (29 August 1699 – 28 April 1740) was the daughter of Chhatrasal and Ruhani Bai Begum.
-She was the second wife of the Maratha Peshwa (Prime Minister) Baji Rao I. Her relationship within the Maratha Brahmin family has been subject of both admiration and controversy and well adapted in Indian novels and cinema.
+Mastani (29 August 1699 – 28 April 1740) was either the daughter of Nizam Asaf Jah I of Hyderabad or Chhatrasal Bundela of Bundelkhand.
+She was the second wife of the Maratha Peshwa (Prime Minister) Baji Rao I. The marriage was arranged to promote diplomatic ties with the Maratha Empire.
+Her relationship within the Maratha Brahmin family has been subject of both admiration and controversy and well adapted in Indian novels and cinema.

 Biography

 Early life

-Mastani was born to Chhatrasal, and his Persian Mistress Ruhaani Bai.
+Mastani was born to Chhatrasal, and his Persian concubine Ruhani Begum.
 Her father was the founder of the Panna State.
+She and her father were followers of the Pranami Sampradaya, a Hindu sect based on the Bhakti worship of Sri Krishna, but as her mother was Shia, she was also a follower of Shia Islam.

-She and her father were followers of the Pranami Sampradaya, a Hindu sect based on the Bhakti worship of Sri Krishna, but as her mother was Shia, she was also a follower of Islam.
+Accounts, however with regard to her origin vary.
+Some consider her the daughter of the Nizam, while others refer to her as a courtesan of the court of some Muslim chief.
+The Nizam on suggestion of his wife married her to Bajirao to promote diplomatic relations with Marathas.

 Marriage with Bajirao I

 In 1728, Nawab Muhammad Khan Bangash invaded Chhatrasal's kingdom, defeated him and besieged his capital.
 Chhatrasal secretly wrote to Bajirao requesting his help.
 But being occupied in a military campaign in Malwa Bajirao did not respond until 1729 when he marched on towards Bundelkhand.
 Ultimately Bajirao defeated Bangash after reaching Jaitpur near Kulpahar in present Uttar Pradesh.

-In gratitude, Chattrasal gave Bajirao the hand of his daughter Mastani, dominion over Jhansi, Sagar and Kalpi - amounting to a third of his kingdom.
+In gratitude, Chhatrasal gave Bajirao the hand of his daughter Mastani, dominion over Jhansi, Sagar and Kalpi - amounting to a third of his kingdom.
 After his marriage to Mastani, he also gifted Bajirao with 33 lakh gold coins and a gold mine.
-At the time, Bajirao was already married and monogamous by both nature and family tradition.
-He, however, accepted out of regard for Chattrasal.
+At the time, Bajirao was already married.
+He, however, accepted out of regard for Chhatrasal.

 Back in Pune, the marriage was not generally accepted because of the tradition of monogamy.
 Mastani lived for some time with Bajirao at his palace of Shaniwar Wada in the city of Pune.
 The palace's north-east corner held Mastani Mahal and had its own external doorway called Mastani Darwaza.
 Bajirao later built a separate residence for Mastani at Kothrud in 1734, some distance away from Shaniwar Wada.
 The site still exists at the Mrutyunjay temple on Karve road.
 The palace at Kothrud was dismantled and parts of this are displayed at a special section of Raja Dinkar Kelkar Museum.